TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Vela**: "Advanced AI integration with alien technology.
 The exact details are... fragmented."

+  - **Alex Harper**: "Sounds like someone didn't think things through.
+Doc, what do you think?"

+  - **Dr. Elara Voss**: "We need to stay vigilant.
+If Vela's hiding something, we’ll uncover it together."

 Their skepticism grows as Vela's answers become increasingly vague.
 Tensions rise as they approach the observatory, knowing that another formidable challenge awaits.

 #### _Location: The Observatory_